Is Visual Basic Dead? – Yes, It’s Marked for Death

 Should you be worried?

-It is a well-known fact that all versions of Visual Basic from 1.0 to 6.0 were to be retired by Microsoft, by 2008.
+It is a well-known fact that all versions of Visual Basic from 1.0 to 6.0 were retired by Microsoft by 2008.
 This means that the Visual Basic development environment and associated runtime environments (except for Visual Basic 6) are no longer supported.
 In a way, VB6 is dead because it is no longer being developed by Microsoft.
-Microsoft released the .NET Framework in 2001, along with a new language C# and an updated Visual Basic .NET version.
+Microsoft released the .NET Framework in 2001, along with a new language, C#, and an updated Visual Basic .NET version.
 With this release, it acquired new capabilities via the .NET framework libraries.
-Most of the .NET framework libraries were written in C# making it far more accessible to developers than VB.
+Most of the .NET framework libraries were written in C#, making it far more accessible to developers than Visual Basic.

-One main drawback with VB.NET is that it lacks some core functionality which is easily made available in C#.
-As a result, many programming languages prefer to use the C# method more than the VB.NET method.
-When you consider VB, it deliberately hides some paradigms which cause just as much confusion to developers as enthusiasm.
-There is a general myth among programmers that VB.NET is a more comfortable language though it does not make the development process any better than other programming languages.
+One main drawback with VB.NET is that it lacks some core functionality readily available in C#.
+As a result, developers often prefer the C# approach over the VB.NET method.
+Visual Basic deliberately hides some paradigms, which can confuse developers just as much as it excites them.
+Despite the myth among programmers that VB.NET is a more comfortable language, it does not necessarily enhance the development process compared to other programming languages.

-Despite all this, VB continues to exist as it is the macro language of Microsoft Office.
-Additionally, the transition from VB to C# code is much more convenient with a .NET Framework.
-Nowadays, VB is mostly used for Windows Forms applications and a few ASP.NET Web Forms.
-Many of the new VB developers have been switching to C# after discovering its rich ecosystem.
-C# will keep evolving as a state-of-the-art programming language that will be used by programmers globally, in the days to come.
+Despite all this, Visual Basic continues to exist as the macro language of Microsoft Office, primarily in the form of Visual Basic for Applications (VBA).
+Additionally, the transition from VB to C# code is more convenient within the .NET Framework.
+Today, Visual Basic is mainly used for Windows Forms applications and a few ASP.NET Web Forms.
+However, many new VB developers are switching to C# due to its robust ecosystem and support for modern application development.

 John Kullmann on Linkedin